Cillian-Collins/thorium/README.md

 ```
 This is where `ip` is the IP address of the target and `extra` is the extra information being passed in (usually some JSON containing flag ids).

-You must always print the flags which you find the runner will regex match valid flags from stdout and submit them.
+Simply print the flags found and the runner will regex match valid flags from stdout and submit them.

 ### Credits
 Copyright &copy; 2023 [Cillian Collins](https://github.com/Cillian-Collins)